Anna Rudolf: Early life

-Rudolf was born in Miskolc on 12 November 1987.
+Rudolf was born in Miskolc, which was then in the Hungarian People's Republic, on 12 November 1987.
 She grew up in Bátaszék and has a younger sister named Kata.
 Her father, László Rudolf, is an experienced chess player with a peak FIDE rating of 2185.
 He has also been a world champion of hexagonal chess.
 Rudolf learned how to play chess at the age of four with her sister through the Battle Chess computer game, which follows the same rules as chess while also animating moves and captures anthropomorphically.
 At nine years old, she drew media attention for defeating Hungarian Grandmaster (GM) Lajos Portisch as a participant in a simultaneous exhibition.

 While growing up, Rudolf was coached by Béla Molnár.
 She won the under-12 girls' division of an international youth chess tournament in Visegrád in 1998, while her sister won the under-10 girls' division.
 They had both finished runner-up one age group lower a year earlier.
 Rudolf won the under-12 girls' division of the Hungarian national championship in 1999, the same year her sister won the under-10 girls' division.
 With these victories, they both qualified for the European Youth and World Youth Chess Championships.
 Rudolf finished in equal ninth place out of 66 competitors in the under-12 girls' division at the 1999 World Youth Chess Championship with a score of 7/11, three points behind the winner Nana Dzagnidze.
 She later studied Russian and English at the University of Pécs.

 Rudolf's childhood idol was her compatriot Judit Polgár, who is widely acknowledged as the greatest female chess player of all time.
 She had the opportunity to play against Polgár at age 11 when she traveled to Budapest to participate in a simultaneous exhibition given by Polgár.
 She later became good friends with Polgár, helping to promote the annual Global Chess Festival started by Polgár, and the two commentated on the 2018 World Chess Championship together.